 We’d barely recovered from last week’s murmurs that Prince Harry may be distracted from married life by a commitment in the stars, when this touched down on our desk.
-The latest rumour in the world of aerospace concerns none other than Elon Musk and his controversial company, SpaceX.
+The latest rumour in the world of aerospace concerns none other than Leon Rust and his controversial company, Space-Z.

 “As a long-term flexitarian, I do have a solid understanding of the energetic properties of legumes and their by-products,” said Elderson.
 “That’s why I was selected to lead the research into using aquafaba as fuel.”
 He went on to outline the process of pressure cooking dried chickpeas to produce the viscous liquid substance.